How long does it take to register?

 Why do we use only a photo, instead of videotape, fingerprints and DNA samples?

 It is a fact that missing people are recovered with the use of a photograph than anything else.
-A still image is easier for most people to remember than a moving picture.
+A still image is easier for most people to remember than text.
 Photographs can be posted in public places and quickly passed around; videotapes cannot.
 Fingerprints and DNA samples are identification tools - they do little to assist in recovery efforts.

 How is Customer Support provided?